containerd/containerd/docs/containerd-2.0.md

 Affected configurations have `plugin_dir` at the root of their containerd configuration.

 It is recommended to migrate to use proxy or binary external plugins.
-See [PLUGINS.md](./PLUGINS.md) for more details.
+See the ["containerd Plugins"](./PLUGINS.md) document for more details.

 ### Support for events envelope to package containerd events is deprecated

-[service.events.Envelope](https://pkg.go.dev/github.com/containerd/containerd/api@v1.7.19/services/events/v1#Envelope) and [ttrpc.events.Envelope](https://pkg.go.dev/github.com/containerd/containerd/api@v1.7.19/services/ttrpc/events/v1#Envelope) support is deprecated and will be removed in a future release.
-It is recommended for users to migrate to [types.Envelope](https://pkg.go.dev/github.com/containerd/containerd/api/types#Envelope).
+[`service.events.Envelope`](https://pkg.go.dev/github.com/containerd/containerd/api@v1.7.19/services/events/v1#Envelope) and [`ttrpc.events.Envelope`](https://pkg.go.dev/github.com/containerd/containerd/api@v1.7.19/services/ttrpc/events/v1#Envelope) support is deprecated and will be removed in a future release.
+It is recommended for users to migrate to [`types.Envelope`](https://pkg.go.dev/github.com/containerd/containerd/api/types#Envelope).

 ### Support for CRI configuration of CNI configuration templates is extended